-He describes the text he is using as follows: Matthew,28 leaves in a medium-sized script, Mark, 24 leaves, Luke, as Matthew; John, 24 leaves in a medium-sized script; Acts, 50 leaves in a cramped hand, Revelations, and the seven Catholic Epistles which he describes as canonical, each written either on one or two leaves and in a poor style.
+Ibn Hazm describes the text he is using as follows: Matthew, 28 leaves in a medium-sized script; Mark, 24 leaves; Luke, as Matthew; John, 24 leaves in a medium-sized script; Acts, 50 leaves in a cramped hand; Revelations; and the seven Catholic Epistles, which he describes as canonical, each written either on one or two leaves and in a poor style.
 The Epistles of Paul contained about 40 leaves "full of blasphemy" (28) as Ibn Hazm remarks.

-By parallelling the above list with the current New Testament version, it will be seen that Ibn Hazm's arrangement accords with the current order as far as Acts; and differs from it in the arrangement of the rest and in the quantity of Paul's letters as follows: he places Revelations before the Catholic Epistles, rather than in the current sequence: 13 Pauline letters, 7 general Epistles, Revelations.
-Unlike the current version we find the seven Epistles with John's three letters.
+By comparing the above list with the current New Testament version, it will be seen that Ibn Hazm's arrangement accords with the current order as far as Acts, and differs from it in the arrangement of the rest and in the quantity of Paul's letters as follows: he places Revelations before the Catholic Epistles, rather than in the current sequence: 14 Pauline letters, 7 Catholic Epistles, Revelations.
+Like the current version, we find the seven Catholic Epistles together, but in a somewhat different order.
 There are two possible ways of explaining the variation between Ibn Hazm's order and the order adopted in the current version of the Bible.

-Firstly, he may have followed one of the New Testament lists current in his own time, such as the list below.
-Matthew, Mark, Luke, John, Acts, the seven Catholic Epistles, (Jacob, Peter, John, Jude), fourteen Epistles of Paul, Revelations.
+Firstly, he may have followed one of the New Testament lists current in his own time, such as this list: Matthew, Mark, Luke, John, Acts, the seven Catholic Epistles, (Jacob, Peter, John, Jude), fourteen Epistles of Paul, Revelations.
 (29) Ibn Hazm's list corresponds to this with the slight difference of Jacob in place of John, and John in place of Jacob, and fifteen, rather than fourteen Pauline Epistles, (30) and the positioning of Revelations immediately after Acts.

-On the subject of the number of Pauline Epistles, Ibn Hazm's list includes the Epistle to the Hebrews which has traditionally been ascribed to Paul although it does not bear its author's name.
-The fifteenth Epistle in Ibn Hazm's list could be the third letter to the Corinthians, to which Paul made reference.
+On the subject of the number of Pauline Epistles, Ibn Hazm's list includes the Epistle to the Hebrews, which has traditionally been ascribed to Paul although it does not bear its author's name.
+The fifteenth Epistle in Ibn Hazm's list could be the third letter to the Corinthians, to which Paul made reference and which exists in an apocryphal form.
 Furthermore it is obvious, as B.K.
-Rattey has pointed out, that the early Church was in possession of numerous documents including Epistles, that those Epistles now deemed canonical were not always judged so, just as some Epistles, for example that of Barnabas enjoyed canonical status for a time.
-Ibn Hazm does not refer to any Christian texts that fall outside the Canon, although al-Biruni did so, as mentioned elsewhere.
-He stresses, however, that the Gospels were written by four different men who received their material from only five persons.
+Rattey has pointed out, that the early Church was in possession of numerous documents including Epistles, that those Epistles now deemed canonical were not always judged so, just as some Epistles, for example that of Barnabas, enjoyed canonical status for a time.
+Ibn Hazm does not refer to any Christian texts that fall outside the canon except 3 Corinthians.
+Ibn Hazm was in Catholic Spain, so he naturally had the Athanasian NT canon.
+Widely used in Western Christendom.
+Although al-Biruni did so, as mentioned elsewhere.
+He stresses, however, that the gospels were written by four different men who received their material from only five persons.
 Implicit in this emphasis is a query as to why only four of Jesus' followers held the responsibility of transmitting the account of his life.
 This point is also raised by Chrysostom, "And why can it have been that when there were so many disciples, two write only from among the followers?"
 (34)